EXERSCI 708 : Advanced Seminar in Movement Neuroscience

 - Apply and critique contemporary research topics in movement neuroscience.
 (Capability 1, 2, 3, 4 and 5)

-- Identify, describe and explain the various components of the central nervous system involved in producing voluntary movement (Capability 1, 2, 3, 4 and 5)
+- Describe and explain the role of inhibition in human motor cortex in shaping voluntary movement (Capability 1, 2, 3, 4 and 5)

-- Identify and explain the role of primary motor cortex in voluntary movement and through non-invasive brain stimulation.
+- Identify, explain and evaluate the modulation of primary motor cortex by use and non-invasive brain stimulation.
+(Capability 1, 2, 3, 4, 5 and 6)

+- Describe and explain the neurophysiology of response inhibition.
 (Capability 1, 2, 3, 4 and 5)

-- Describe and explain neurological factors affecting the cognitive control of action.
-(Capability 1, 2, 3, 4, 5 and 6)

-- Describe and discuss reorganisation across the neuroaxis after spinal cord injury and the implications for recovery and rehabilitation.
+- Describe and discuss cortical reorganisation after spinal cord injury.
 (Capability 1, 2, 3, 4, 5 and 6)

 - Recognise, explain and apply neurophysiological basis of muscle synergies and their clinical management.
 (Capability 1, 2, 3, 4, 5 and 6)